 Other good knives to keep on hand are a paring knife and a serrated bread knife.
 A paring knife is excellent for smaller precision tasks, like de-veining a chicken breast or, as its name suggests, paring the skin off of fruit.
 A serrated bread knife is also handy and will make slicing that freshly baked loaf of French bread so much easier.

-For more on food and related topics, take a look at the links we've cooked up on the next page.
+For more on food and related topics, take a look at the links we've cooked up below.

 - Bittman, Mark.
 "Ever so humble, cast iron outshines the fancy pans."
 The New York Times.
 Dec.
 7, 2005.
 (Feb.
 9, 2009) http://www.nytimes.com/2005/12/07/dining/07mini.html

 - Busy Meals.
 "Do You Need a Food Strainer, A Colander, or Both?"
 June 4, 2010.
 (Jan.
 9, 2012) http://www.busymeals.com/simplify/tag/food-strainer-vs-colander

 - Gartland, Ashley Griffin.
 "Down to the Wire."
 Culinate.
 Oct.
 10, 2007.
 (Jan.
 10, 2012) http://www.culinate.com/articles/features/whisk

 - Gold, Amanda.
 "Kitchen essentials."
 San Francisco Gate.
 Aug.
 27, 2008.
 (Feb.
 9, 2009) http://www.sfgate.com/cgi-bin/article.cgi?f=/c/a/2008/08/27/FDVH125O0Q.DTL

 - Kinzler, Alex.
 "10 Essential Cooking Utensils Every Kitchen Should Have."
 Maria Shriver.
 (Jan.
 5, 2012) http://www.mariashriver.com/blog/2011/03/10-essential-cooking-utensils-every-kitchen-should-have